slackish/knockknock/README.md

 The -l command lists all plugins that are registered with KnockKnock.
 (Recall that there generally is one plugin per persistence class).
 As previously mentioned this command is often ran to determine the name of a plugin to pass to the -p command.

 The -j command instructs KnockKnock to produce output in JSON format.
 This may be useful for post processing the output.

+The -P command implies -j and posts results to a webserver.
+Useful for network collection of data.

 Other notes: